djsaunde/spiketorch/CONTRIBUTING.md

 Assign reviewer(s) from the group of project contributors to perform a code review of your pull request.
 If the reviewer(s) are happy with your changes, you may then merge it in to the `master` branch. _Code review is crucial for the development of this project_, as the whole team should be held accountable for all changes.

-Here's a schematic of the process for submitting a pull request to the master branch of the GitHub repository.
+Here's a schematic of the process for submitting a pull request to the master branch of the GitHub repository:

 ![GitHub pull request](images/contrib.png)